ANL-CEEESA/PROMISE/README.md

 If you use PROMISE in your research (instances, models or algorithms), we kindly request that you cite the package as follows:

-* Muhammet Ceyhan Sahin, Deniz Altinpulluk, Zhao Shijia, Feng Qui, and Murat Yildirim. author, “A degradation embedded stochastic optimization framework for inspection and maintenance in marine energy systems”, submitted to IEEE Transactions on Power Systems, 2023
+* Muhammet Ceyhan Sahin, Deniz Altinpulluk, Shijia Zhao, Feng Qiu, and Murat Yildirim. author, “A degradation embedded stochastic optimization framework for inspection and maintenance in marine energy systems”, submitted to IEEE Transactions on Power Systems, 2023

 ## License